teragrid/dgrid/docs/specification/new-spec/reactors/consensus/consensus-reactor.md

 ## ConsensusState service

-Consensus State handles execution of the Tendermint BFT consensus algorithm.
+Consensus State handles execution of the teragrid BFT consensus algorithm.
 It processes votes and proposals, and upon reaching agreement, commits blocks to the chain and executes them against the application.
 The internal state machine receives input from peers, the internal validator and from a timer.